andreas-mausch/andreas-mausch.github.io/posts/2026-06-01-localllm/index.md

 IQ4_XS quants are decent enough for me, and quite fast.

-I found that 24 experts (out of 40 maximum) on the CPU would give me best results, in terms of VRAM usage and speed.
+The model has 40 experts (I don't know how to get the info, but the internet said so), and I found that 24 experts the CPU would give me best results, in terms of VRAM usage and speed.
 I just checked the VRAM usage in the Windows task manager, and just after loading the model, I see around 10 out of 12 GB used.
 When it went above 11.5 GB, the model either became painfully slow, or crashed.

+You can adjust this setting by playing around with the `--n-cpu-moe` parameter.
+It is a trade-off between VRAM usage and speed.

+If you run out of VRAM, you need to increase the number, which puts more experts on the CPU.
+But it will make the model run slower.

+So put it as low as possible, until your VRAM is full.
+I just left a little buffer like 500 MB, because the usage will grow a little when your context grows.

 For the context length: A higher value requires more VRAM, but a value <64k wouldn't make working with opencode any fun.